 - Select this u umlaut character in PowerPoint, and change the font to Wingdings, as shown in Figure 4, below.
 You will notice that the u umlaut character changed to a check mark (tick mark) symbol.

-Figure 4: Change the font to Wingdings
+Figure 4: With the u umlaut character selected, change the font to Wingdings

 Wingdings, Wingdings 2, and Dingbats